As a family-owned law firm, we really care about our clients and families impacted by a relationship breakdown.

 - the percentage of care each parent provides for the children.

 You and your former partner can enter a private arrangement for child support in the short or long term.
-As family law experts, to avoid
+As family law experts, we

-possible confusion or misunderstandings, we professionally recommend that you formalise your private agreement by entering into a Binding
+professionally recommend that you formalise your private agreement by entering into a Binding Child Support Agreement to avoid possible

-Child Support Agreement.
-A Binding Child Support Agreement is the only legally valid way of documenting and enforcing a private child
+future confusion or misunderstandings.
+A Binding Child Support Agreement is the only legally valid way of documenting and enforcing a

 Child Support estimator